Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Introduction

-Other studies can be found in \cite{Moon}, where transition to chaos from a limit cycle of the {CGLE} is investigated, \cite{keefe85}, in which the bifurcation structure and asymptotic dynamics of even solutions of the {CGLE} are analyzed, and \cite{lloyd05}, where numerical continuation is used to study the dynamics of the {CGLE} in heteroclinic cycles, with a focus on invariant $\integers_2$-subspaces.
-A numerical study on solutions fixed by the spatial reflection, or $\integers_2$, symmetry of the {CGLE} and the stability or instability of such solutions with respect to perturbations that break said symmetry appears in \cite{aston99}, where parameter values of $R = 1.05, 16, 36$ are considered, and a spatial period of $\Lx = 2\pi$ was used (the latter being the same as in the current study).
-The subsequent study \cite{aston00} considers symmetry-breaking perturbations for solutions fixed by the spatial translation symmetry of the {CGLE}, for several (discrete) values of the parameter $R$ in the range $[4.2, 80]$.
+Other studies can be found in \cite{Moon}, where transition to chaos from a limit cycle of the {CGLE} is investigated, \cite{keefe85}, in which the bifurcation structure and dynamics of even solutions of the {CGLE} are analyzed, and \cite{lloyd05}, which studies the dynamics of the {CGLE} in heteroclinic cycles, focused on invariant $\integers_2$-subspaces.
+A numerical study on solutions fixed by the $\integers_2$-symmetry of the {CGLE} and their stability with respect to symmetry-breaking perturbations appears in \cite{aston99}, where values of $R = 1.05, 16, 36$ are considered, and a spatial period of $\Lx = 2\pi$ was used (the latter being the same as in the current study).
+The subsequent study \cite{aston00} considers symmetry-breaking perturbations for solutions fixed by the spatial translation symmetry, for (discrete) values of the parameter $R$ in the range $[4.2, 80]$.

-Among more recent work, although not concerning the {CGLE}, we note \cite{chandler13}, which deals with the numerical computation of invariant solutions embedded in a turbulent two-dimensional flow, with the aim of using periodic orbit theory to reconstruct turbulence statistics.
-Numerical continuation is considered as one of the alternatives for computing multiple invariant solutions of the two-dimensional Navier-Stokes equations for several fixed values of the Reynolds number.
-Among other aspects, the study in \cite{chandler13} documents the challenges arising when attempting to numerically compute multiple invariant solutions in fixed parameter regions (displaying chaotic or turbulent behavior), particularly when the problem involves large numbers of unknowns (potentially on the order of $10^3$ to $10^5$).

-The reader may consult \cite{bk:allgower,auto,bk:continuation1,loca,wulff06} and references therein for a general background on numerical continuation methods and software.
-In addition, definitions and results concerning symmetry groups and differential equations with symmetries can be found in \cite{bk:fiedler,bk:golubitsky2,bk:miller,bk:olver}, and properties of relative equilibria and relative periodic orbits in \cite{Field1,Krupa,Wulff3,Wulff1,Wulff2}.
-Finally, although outside the scope of this paper, the interested reader is referred to \cite{bk:chaosbook,christiansen97,zoldi98,chandler13} and references therein for treatments on the use of periodic orbits in the context of the study of chaotic dynamical systems, in which the computation of multiple unstable invariant solutions in fixed parameter regions is of much relevance.
-We proceed now with details concerning the problem addressed in the present study.